 1. Hi Clara, tell us a bit about yourself.
 Where are you from, and what were you doing before joining THINK Global School?

 I was born and raised near Barcelona, Spain, until I was 18 and moved to the United Kingdom to pursue my undergraduate studies in International Relations, German, and French.
 Afterward, I relocated to Switzerland for four years, where I first worked at an international boarding school and later at a fundraising platform for charities.
-After my experience in the Swiss Alps, I decided to spend a winter in Japan, where I worked in a mountain lodge while undertaking my master’s in digital marketing.
-After returning from my travels, I moved back to Spain and currently work in the Admissions Department at THINK Global School.
+After my experience in the Swiss Alps, I spent a winter in Japan, where I worked in a mountain lodge while finishing my master’s in digital marketing.
+After returning from my travels, I moved back to my hometown in Spain, where I currently work remotely for THINK Global School.

 2. If you could make one major change to global education, what would it be?